-What that means is that it’s very easy to call yourself a WordPress developer, even though you may not know (or care about) the necessary steps involved to build an optimized and fine-tuned WordPress site.
-WordPress out of the box is pretty resource intensive and will run pretty slowly on your typical web host.
+It’s very easy to call yourself a WordPress developer, even though you may not know (or care about) the necessary steps involved to build an fine-tuned site.
+WordPress out of the box is pretty resource intensive and can run pretty slowly on your typical web hosting server.

 Here’s a good (by which I mean bad) test of the U.K. tourist site This is Your Kingdom.
 Nice looking website, right?
 I think so.
 Yet the speed test is pretty bad, as you can see below.

 The first thing I look at is the Page Load Time and Total Page Size, in this case 3.5 seconds and 2.06 MB respectively.
 Three and a half seconds is too much, and over 2 megs is more than I like to see on a homepage, although not nearly as bad as some sites.

 First, image dimensions should always be specified whenever possible.
 This lets the browser know how big the images are, and allows it to render the page much more quickly.
 It’s a simple thing to ensure is done, but still overlooked a lot of the time.

 Second, you can see this site gets a very low score for “serve scaled images.”
-This is another common problem, especially in the modern days of responsive design where images are resized based on the platform the site is being viewed on (desktop, tablet, phone, etc).
+This is another common problem, especially in the modern days of responsive design where images are resized depending on the platform (desktop, tablet, phone, etc).
 This problem is sometimes hard to avoid, but care should still be taken to minimize the issue whenever possible.

 Next, we can see the site also scores quite low for “optimize images.”
 Often, this can be avoided just by installing an image optimization plugin like WP Smush.
 This plugin will both optimize images as you upload them as well as crunch the images you’ve already uploaded.
 I would advise against using WordPress without some kind of image optimization plugin, especially if your site is image intensive.